autotelic/fastify-opentelemetry/README.md

 ##### Hooks

-This plugin applies the following Fastify hooks:
+This plugin registers the following Fastify hooks:

  - `onRequest`: Start the span.
  - `onReply`: Stop the span.